Diamond Anatomy Definition and Guide

 3. Good cut diamond:- Good cut diamond has a more wide girdle than an excellent cut diamond for matching other parts.
 Recommend for emerald, cushion, and pear diamond in good cut.

-4. Fair cut diamond:- In fair cut diamond, girdle surface has 48% more thickness than in good cut diamond.
+4. Fair cut diamond:- In fair cut diamond, girdle surface has more thickness than a good cut diamond.

-5. Poor cut diamond:- When a diamond girdle has 80% more thickness than a fair-cut diamond, it is known as a “poor cut diamond.”
+5. Poor cut diamond:- When a diamond girdle has extremely thickness, it is known as a “poor cut diamond.”

-What does the diamond pavillion represent in anatomy?
+What does the diamond pavilion represent in anatomy?

 The pavilion surface is the most affecting factor of diamond appearance.
 If you purchase the diamond, then look at the pavilion facets.
 If all pavilion’s parts don't match each surface of the diamond, then you tell that the diamond could have a manufacturing defect or originated fault.
 Diamond pavilion facets are responsible for beautiful brightening.

 All facets of the diamonds are gathered on their way to the ticking point, and from this point, the lights are reflected in their specific ways.
-The diamond culet or tick point is the last anatomy of the diamond where all entered lights are distributes the shining to outer atomsphere.
+The diamond culet or tick point is the last anatomy of the stone where all entered lights are distributes the shining to outer atmosphere.

-Diamond cutlet is also known as diamond culet because the meaning is the same for these two key phrases.
-The diamond culet is the place where all the faceting patterns match, and from there, they reflect the lights such as Diamond Fluorescence.
-Diamond fluorescence's lights are reflected due to the faceting styles which held on the pavilion and culet.
+The diamond culet is the place where all the faceting patterns match, and from there, they reflect the lights such as diamond fluorescence.

-Diamond cutlet absorbs all the sparkle reflections and releases it from the 360° ways.
-That's why a diamond cutlet is a more important factor for the sparkle of the diamonds.
-So people select sharpened edged diamond cutlets for their jewelry and rings.
+Diamond culet absorbs all the sparkle reflections and releases it from the 360° ways.
+That's why a diamond culet is a more important factor for the sparkle of the diamonds.
+So people select sharpened edged diamond culets for their jewelry and rings.

 But, when the thing comes to reflection, culet point releases more sparkle than demanded.
-When the diamond has no sharp or soft edges, then it releases less flash because the main factor(tick point) of the brilliant sparkle is not placed.
+When the diamond has no sharp or soft edges, then it releases less flash because the main factor(tick point) of the brilliant sparkle is absent there.

-If you want to see the culetless diamond, then look at the rose-cut diamonds with no culet or tick point.
-For a transparent appearance, Rose Cut Diamond are made.
+If you want to see the culet less diamond, then look at the rose-cut diamonds with no culet or tick point.
+For a transparent appearance, rose cut diamonds are made.

-In descending order, a culet or tick point is the last part of diamond anatomies.
+In descending order, a culet or tick point is the first part of diamond anatomies.
 In many shapes of diamond, culet has softness like Emerald, cushion, oval, and radiant.
-In comparison, round cut diamonds, pear cut diamonds, and heart shape diamonds have sharp edges or tick points.
+In comparison, round shape, pear cut, and heart diamonds have sharp edges or tick points.

 When external light enters the culet area, it reflects 16X more sparkles if it is cut with extra care and skill.
 So ever, you look at the spring; if we pressure it, then it releases with 10-20X better power.
 So in diamond anatomy, the ticking point or culet plays a role as spring in looks.

 Now you have understood what diamond anatomy is.
-In diamond anatomy, the decision for purchasing depends because if any anatomy is mistamctced, then the appearance does not look fair.
-That's why if you want to get an exactly placed anatomy diamond for your engagement ring or whenever you want to use it, then select ourosjewels provided best diamond anatomy in the jewelry and loose diamond.
+In diamond anatomy, the decision for purchasing depends because if any anatomy is mismatched, then the appearance does not look fair.
+That's why if you want to get an exactly placed anatomy diamond for your engagement ring or whenever you want to use it, then visit our lab-grown diamonds section.

 Ouros jewels has brilliant cut diamonds, rose cut diamonds, salt & pepper diamonds, and antique cut diamonds with exact anatomy portions.
 That's why once time purchase it.